akualab/occult/examples/reco/README.md

 ### reco.go

-This file has the entry point for the program `manin()` and calls the top level functions:
+This file has the entry point for the program `main()` and calls the top level functions:
 * Download data set (if first time).
 * Build the leveldb databases (for train and test).
 * Train model.